-The JWSC is proud to announce that the water provided to its customers meets or exceeds all environmental requirements of the state and federal governments.
+The JWSC is proud to announce that the water provided to its customers meets or exceeds all environmental requirements of the state and federal governments for the following systems:

 Water is a basic need for life.
 Without it, life could not exist.
 Most people depend on public water supplies for their drinking water.
 Even though only a small portion of water sold is used for drinking and cooking, all the water produced and distributed must be of high quality-good enough for human consumption.
 We all depend on our water supply to be protected from contaminants that could threaten our health.